License GuideSOC 21-1013

 Read more

-Practicing as a marriage and family therapist without an active license violates state law across all 50 states.
-Unlicensed practitioners face civil fines and must forfeit any income earned from providing therapy services.
-Some states impose criminal penalties for repeat violations, though these are typically short sentences rather than extended incarceration.
+Practicing as a marriage and family therapist without a valid license violates state law across the country.
+Unlicensed practitioners face civil fines and must repay any income earned from providing therapy services.
+States may impose criminal penalties for repeat violations, though sentences are typically brief.
+The specific consequences vary by state and offense history.

 Career Outlook